geomatics-io/ObjectListView/docs/index.rst

 .. image:: images/printpreview.png

-With a little work, you can even do something from the halls of cool like this:
+With a little work, you can even pretend to live in the halls of cool with something like this:

 .. image:: images/foobar-lookalike.png